nico0407/Machine-Learning-and-Neural-Networks-for-HEP/README.md

 ### ML comparison variating training dataset size <a name="MLcomparisonvariatingtrainingdatasetsize"></a>

 The project present also an other comparison between models.
 In this case was applied a cut in the dataset available for training each model.
-By step of 10% of the data at the time the model was fed, and at each step calculated and plotted the learning curve for the training and validation data set, until the model reach the 100% of the data fed for training.
+In that case the model was fed by step of 10% of the data at the time, and at each step was calculated and plotted the learning curve for the training and validation data set, until the model reach the 100% of the data fed for training.
 For semplicity is reported just an example of this, the other images are available in the specific repository section.

 ![alt-text](https://github.com/nico0407/Uni_project/blob/main/images/model_comparison/training_variations/knn10.png "text")

 Moreover at each step it's benn computed the ROC curve relative to the percentage of the training data fed.
-Also in that case is presented just one case, the rest are available in the images folder section of the repository
+Also in that case is presented just one case, the rest are available in the images folder section of the repository.

 ![alt-text](https://github.com/nico0407/Uni_project/blob/main/images/model_comparison/ROC_curve_training_changing/ROC_RFC10.png)

 ### Neural Network performance <a name="NeuralNetworkperformance"></a>
-In the Neural Network section some functions were defined.
+The study was done also using neural network models, and in thi section some functions were defined.

 + A function for building the model.
 In particular this provides two dense layer interprised by dropout layers.
 This function allows to choose the number of nodes for both of the hidden layers, the learing rate, the dropout probability and even the oprimizer function.
 At the end it also compile the model.
 + An other section for running the model.
 Has the fit function inside and provide the arbitrary choose of the number of epochs to run and the batch size.
-Moreover make a checkpoint model, saving the model step by step. wile the model is fitted on the training data at the same time is also validated with the validation data set.
-At the end plot toghether learning curves for training and validation, both the accuracy and the loss one.
+Moreover make a checkpoint model, saving the model step by step.
+While the model is fitted on the training data at the same time is also validated with the validation data set.
+At the end are ploted together learning curves for training and validation, both for the accuracy and for the loss.
-+ In the last section is implemented the testing for the model with the "evaluate" function of the model, that provide a score of the model also on the testing data set.
-That' much useful for determine if a model overfit or underfit, if has an enough good predictive power.
++ In the last section is implemented the testing for the model with the "evaluate" function that provide a score of the model on the testing data set.
+That's much useful for determine if a model overfit or underfit, if has an enough good predictive power.

 Here is reported an example of the Adam optimizer with the corrispective ROC curve.